cmdcolin/cmdcolin.github.io/_posts/2022-11-20-the-react-tutorial-i-wish-i-had.md

 </html>
 ```

-Note: in React 18, it's a little different than above (React 18 uses createRoot
-instead of ReactDOM.render) but I'm going for brevity here

 ### Accepting parameters to your components

 React components can accept "props" which are like parameters to your component